it-at-m/opensource.muenchen.de/software/bluespice.md

 ---

-We use the Bluespice Pro (+Farming) variant in a wide variety of departments and groups at the City of Munich for over 250 wiki instances.
+We use Bluespice in a wide variety of departments and groups at the City of Munich for over 250 wiki instances.
 From _Abfalllexikon_ to _Zulassungswiki_.